Amazon Total ACoS (TACoS): Introduction to a Key Ad Metric

 One of the following situations typically leads to an increasing TACoS:

-Note: an increasing TACoS is not necessarily a bad thing if you are investing heavily in advertising to launch a new product, maximize sales, or increase brand awareness.
+Note: an increasing TACoS is not necessarily a bad thing if you are investing heavily in advertising to launch a new product, maximize sales, increase market share, or drive brand awareness.

 In these situations, it is normal to see your TACoS increase for a period of time.
 In the long run, however, you’ll want to have a decreasing TACoS or a flat TACoS.

-In Perpetua's profit dashboard, you can easily see how your TACoS is trending over time and make adjustments to your PPC strategy accordingly.
+In Perpetua's sales and traffic tab, you can easily see how your TACoS is trending over time and make adjustments to your PPC strategy accordingly.
 Check it out today!

 Use case 2: Understanding how dependent individual products are on advertising